BADDxmu/BawaCirc/README.md

+🚨 The backward translation circRNAs and  proteins are unpublished data and are not available for download at this time.
 The main sources of [BawaCirc](http://www.bio-add.org/BawaCirc) data come from three steps:
 ----
 * ⭐ Step 1: Search for circRNAs and its corresponding ORFs.